Chia-Network/chia-docs/docs/consensus/attacks-and-countermeasures.md

 ## Farmer bribe trunk attack

-An interesting attack explored in the [PoSAT white paper](https://arxiv.org/abs/2010.08154) is the bribing attack, which takes advantage of the predictability of the elected “leaders” in each slot.
+An interesting attack explored in the [PoSAT white paper](https://arxiv.org/abs/2010.08154) is the bribing attack, which takes advantage of the predictability of the elected "leaders" in each slot.
 The authors analyze a Proof of Stake chain, and argue that when participants know that they are going to win in advance, there is a potential bribing attack.

 In Chia, if participants knew in advance which plots would win, each user could notify an attacker that they'd be willing to participate in the attack.
 If the number of participants reached a certain threshold, they could completely re-org the chain (or orphan those who do not participate, censor transactions, etc).
 This attack does NOT require the majority of the space in the network to participate; it only requires a certain threshold of winners within a short time frame.
 Furthermore, it is undetectable, since the attacker can make a normal looking chain.